Chevrolet Cruze: Marketing

-Holden announced on December 22, 2008 that its Elizabeth, South Australia production line would be split to commence local production of the Cruze sedan and the Australian-developed hatchback.
+Holden announced on December 22, 2008, that its Elizabeth Plant production line would be split to commence local production of the Cruze sedan and the Australian-developed hatchback.
 Production was originally scheduled to start by September 2010.
 However, it was confirmed in January 2010 that production would begin in March 2011.
 The announcement to assemble the car came as a response to the slowing sales of the larger, locally produced Commodore range.
 The Australian Government committed A$149 million to the program from its $6.2 billion Green Car Innovation Fund, with a further $30 million given by the State Government of South Australia.

 On February 28, 2011, Holden unveiled the Australian assembled Cruze sedan in facelifted "Series II" guise, otherwise known as the JH series.
 Prime Minister Julia Gillard attended the February launch to drive the first example off Holden's production line before full-scale production commenced in March.
 Holden has confirmed an initial local content level of between 40 and 50 percent if assessed by retail value, with an aim of increasing Cruze localization over time.
 Series II styling revisions to the grille, lower air intake, and bumper have softened the front-end to bear a closer resemblance to Holden's larger VE II Commodore.
 Further differentiation from the original has been achieved via the fitment of amber front indicator lights, jewelled bezel headlamps, remodelled wheel trims, and through adjustments to the lower portion of the rear bumper.
 Carrying over largely unchanged is the 1.8-liter petrol inline-four, tweaked to yield slight enhancements in drivability.
 The 1.8-liter automatic is teamed with GM's six-speed 6T30 unit, lighter and more compact than the previous 6T40.
 Diesel remains optional for "CD" and "CDX" specifications over the standard 1.8-liter petrol.
-Alterations to the 2.0-liter turbodiesel have resulted in an additional 10 kW and 40 Nm and a slight reduction in fuel consumption for the manual variant, now a six-speed unit.
+Alterations to the 2.0-liter turbodiesel have resulted in an additional 10 kW and 40 Nm and a slight reduction in fuel consumption for the manual variant, became a six-speed unit.
 However, the headline change was the release of the turbocharged 1.4-liter engine, dubbed iTi by Holden for intelligent turbo induction.
 The inclusion of the 1.4 also brings an upgrade to electric (as opposed to hydraulic) power steering and affixes a Watt's linkage to the torsion beam rear suspension.